 London’s wine bar scene has come on leaps and bounds in the last few years.
 Far from stuffy old places, London has embraced the Parisian style of clean modern wine bars with unpretentious staff championing independent winemakers.
 Many specialise in low intervention, biodynamic and natural wines, and if you love that skin contact stuff, there are plenty of places to sip on orange wines too.
 One of our favourites, Weino BIB in Dalston even focuses on boxed wines which are more sustainable as they use less glass and packaging.
+For the best of the best low-intervention wine bars in London, get your hands on the Sausage Press Natural Wine Guide and drink your way around the lot.

 A range of wine bars that celebrate lesser-known winemaking regions have popped up in the city but if you prefer the Old World classics, a full bodied Merlot or a crisp Sauvignon Blanc, you won’t struggle to find those either.
 There are even urban wineries bottling the good stuff right here in capital too.
 And whilst vino is the focus, many of these wine bars also serve up great food meaning you can drop in for a glass (or a bottle) or for a full-on dinner.
 So if you’re wondering where the best wine bars in London are, well you’ve come to the right place.